jnaiman/is507_fall2020/README.md

 # NOTE: THIS IS ALL UNDER DEV FOR THIS UPCOMING SEMESTER -- this is all copied from Spring 2020

-This is a hastily assembled group of course materials for IS542 at the iSchool, UIUC.
-Please excuse our dust.
+These are the course materials for IS507 (previously IS542) at the iSchool, University of Illinois, Urbana-Champaign.

 If you see any bugs or errors please issue a PR -- always looking to make things better!